adnotam/cordova-plugin-native-settings/README.md

 * Android plugin based on the following information: https://developer.android.com/reference/android/provider/Settings.html#ACTION_DREAM_SETTINGS
 * iOS plugin based on the following information: https://gist.github.com/phynet/471089a51b8f940f0fb4
 * In iOS, this plugin generates a URL scheme for the *-Info.plist configurations file.
 * The plugin for Android is based on the forked repository and was refactored.
-The iOS part was built from skretch.
+The iOS part was built from scratch.

+##Contributing / Issues
+* If you would like an additional setting / page that this plugin supports please do a PR ( feel free to send me an email to get it merged even faster; my email is in the author section in package.json ), or you can feel free to create a feature request in the issues section and hopefully the community can assist you.
+* Please understand we all have lives outside of open-source and we can not ALL help you with the issue(s) at hand.
+Before creating an issue, please give as much information as possible so no one is wasting their time trying to debug a problem that may not actually exist.
+* No hate speech.